Buying a house: what to do when it's your first30 June 2022

 This gives you a few unique advantages over trying to build your deposit in a regular bank account.
 Through super and the help of the FHSS Scheme you may be able to reduce your income tax through before-tax contributions.

 The FHSS Scheme allows voluntary super contributions of up to $15,000 per financial year.
-You can contribute a maximum lifetime limit of $30,000.
-Once you’ve found your dream home, you can withdraw up to $30,000 and put it towards your first home.
+You can contribute a maximum lifetime cap of $50,000.
+Once you’ve found your dream home, you can withdraw up to $50,000 and put it towards your first home.

-If you have a partner, they too have a maximum lifetime limit of $30,000.
-This means you could make up to $60,000 in super contributions to save for your first home.
+If you have a partner, they too have a maximum lifetime cap of $50,000.
+This means you could make up to $100,000 in super contributions to save for your first home.

 And remember you must apply for and receive an FHSS determination from the ATO before signing a contract for your first home or applying for release of your FHSS amounts.